tsuru/tsuru/docs/faq.rst

 * `How does the quota system work?`_
 * `How does routing work?`_
 * `How are Git repositories managed?`_
-* `Client installation fails with "undefined: bufio.Scanner".
-What does it mean?`_

 This document is an attempt to explain concepts you'll face when deploying and managing applications using tsuru.
 To request additional explanations you can